kotajacob/goldmark-gemtext/README.md

 # goldmark-gemtext [![godocs.io](https://godocs.io/git.sr.ht/~kota/goldmark-gemtext?status.svg)](https://godocs.io/git.sr.ht/~kota/goldmark-gemtext) [![builds.sr.ht status](https://builds.sr.ht/~kota/goldmark-gemtext.svg)](https://builds.sr.ht/~kota/goldmark-gemtext)

 A gemtext renderer for [goldmark](https://github.com/yuin/goldmark).
-You can use this library to parse commonmark markdown (with additional support for autolinks and strikethrough) and convert it into nice clean looking gemtext with a few options.
-This library is used to do the heavy lifting in [gemgen](https://git.sr.ht/~kota/gemgen).
+You can use this library to parse commonmark markdown (with support for autolinks and strikethrough) and convert it into nice clean looking gemtext (with some options).
+This library does the heavy lifting for [gemgen](https://git.sr.ht/~kota/gemgen).

 You create a renderer with New(option...) and pass in options: